 PRTG Manual: SSL Certificate Warning

 If you use PRTG on premises outside your internal LAN, especially when you use it on the internet, you should switch the internal web server to use SSL.
 After doing so, your browser shows a certificate warning because the certificate that comes with PRTG cannot be signed by a valid authority.
 Anyway, the connection to your PRTG web server is secured via SSL, and you can confirm the claimed security risk.

 In Google Chrome, click Advanced and then Proceed to [yourPRTGserver] (unsafe) every time you call the PRTG web interface.

 You only have to go through this procedure once for every Firefox browser and PRTG core server.

-In Internet Explorer, click Continue to this website (not recommended) every time you call the web interface.
+In Internet Explorer, click Go on to the webpage (not recommended) every time you call the web interface.